 Offered by Second Story Books.

-by James Boswell
+by James W. Buel

-Offered by Manhattan Rare Book Company.
+Offered by Jeff Weber Rare Books.

 Please note, all items are unique, so if a link takes you to a blank page, the book has been sold!